OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/what-is-networking.md

 <img src="/pre-security/network-fundamentals/assets/ip4-address.png" alt="Example of IPv4" style="width:350px">

-An IP address is a set of numbers (8-bits) that are divided into four octest.
+An IP address is a set of numbers (8 bits) that are divided into four octets.
 The value of each octet will summarise to be the IP address of the device on the network.
-This calculation is a technique known as `IP addressing & subnetting`.
+This calculation is a technique known as `IP addressing and subnetting`.

 IP addresses can change from device to device but cannot be active simultaneously within the same network.